-For the newly diagnosed, there’s so much to figure out when starting CPAP therapy.
-What mask should I get?
+For those newly diagnosed with Sleep Apnea, there’s so much to figure out.
+What CPAP mask should I get?
 What type of machine do I need?
 To help make it easier to pick out your first CPAP system, we’ve created a CPAP Starter Pack designed to simplify things to 3 total steps.

 How Does the CPAP Starter Pack Work?

-Instead of shopping our site, comparing features and products of all the different products we have here, you’ll be presented with a few, curated options.
-You will choose from popular, well-liked machines with a good track record and highly reviewed by other customers.
+Instead of shopping our site, and having to compare the features of all the different products we have, you’ll be presented with a few curated options that include “good, better, and best” callouts.
+No need to worry, as these products will always be popular, well-liked machines that have a good track record with customers.
 Once you’ve made your selection, you’ll choose from a few popular masks.

-You’ll have the option between full face, nasal, or nasal pillow masks, and just like our machines, these masks will be highly rated and well-liked among our customers.
-In addition, the masks will come with multiple sizes included to take the guesswork out of sizing and includes free returns within 30 days.
+For your CPAP mask you’ll have the option between full face, nasal, or nasal pillow, and just like our machines, these masks will be highly rated and well-liked among our customers.
+In addition, the masks will come with multiple sizes included, taking the guesswork out of sizing.
+Your mask selection will also include free returns within 30 days!

 Before getting into greater detail about purchasing your first CPAP machine and CPAP mask, it’s important to know what these things are and why you need them.
 We’ll go over these points in the next section.

 What’s a CPAP Machine?
 What’s a CPAP Mask?